 - Predict demand

-Flexible inventory valuation methods & costing
+Flexible & reliable valuation and costing

 Average: The weighted average cost of inventory on hand.
 As new stock is received, the total value of the received inventory items is added to the value of the existing inventory items.
 The resulting value is divided by the resulting quantity on hand to form a true weighted average cost.